-- GlaxoSmithKline (GSK) offers a higher apprenticeship as a laboratory apprentice.
+- GSK offers a laboratory science higher apprenticeship.
 You can specify whether you’re interested in a biology- or chemistry-based apprenticeship and have the option to work in either a manufacturing or a research and development (R&D) setting.
-It also offers a manufacturing scientist apprenticeship.
+It also offers a manufacturing science apprenticeship and a pharmaceutical technical apprenticeship.

 There are other science apprenticeships available too.
-Employers that have been known to offer science apprenticeships include Mondelez and the National Nuclear Laboratory and you can often find vacancies with smaller science companies.
+Employers that have been known to offer science apprenticeships include Mondelez, British Geological Survey and the National Nuclear Laboratory and you can often find vacancies with smaller science companies.
 If you have a specific company in mind, visit its website to see what opportunities are available.

 What qualifications do I need to get onto a science apprenticeship?